calculix/cae/README.md

 - Interactor to select nodes and elements for model construction.

-- Open 'New keyword' dialog in a tab, not in separate window.
+- Open 'New keyword' dialog in QTabWidget, not in separate window.
 Ctrl+Tab to switch between tabs.

-- Describe VTK Keyboard Shortcuts and Controls
+- Menu Help: VTK Keyboard Shortcuts and Controls.

+- Embed CGX into additional QTabWidget.

 <!--
     DistanceBetweenPoints: